-"A recoonside doubt is such as might arise in the mind of an intelligent man who, if called upon to give a reason for such doubt, would not be at a loss to do zo.
+initialed to every reasonable doubt and that is all.
+"A recisionable doubt is such as might arise in the mind of an intelligent man who, if called upon to give a reason for such doubt, would not be at a loss to do to.
 A reasonable doubt is not an imaginary thing.
 It is such a doubt as arises from the evidence.
 It is such a doubt as a painstaking man might have after a full, fair and impartial weigh-ing of the evidence.
 To all such doubts the defendant is entitled.
-"If any of you have a reasonable doubt that this defendant is guilty of-murder in the first degree, but have no doubt any in this case, let me say once more, find the defendant guilty of murder in the first degree, or the stound of insanity, you may state that stround of insanity, you may state that stround in your verdict.
+"If any of you have a reasonable doubt that this defendant is guilty of murder in the first degree, but have no doubt that he is guilty of murder in the second degree.
+And so with manstaughter.
+"You may in this case, let me say once more, find the defendant guilty of accond degree, you may find in the sec-ond degree.
+And so with manshaughter.
+"You may in this case, let me saw once more, find the defendant guilty of murder in the first degree, guilty of murder in the second degree, or guilty of manshaughter in the first degree.
+"If you vote for acquittal on the ground of insanity, you may state that ground in your verdiet.
 "You must be guided, gentlemen, en-tirely on the evidence.
-Clamor, preju-dice or sympathy must not prevail.
+Chamor, preju-dice or sympathy must not prevail.
 You must be guided by your reason and your judgment.
 "The case has been fully tried and your judgment.
-"The case has been fully tried, and lection, you should take your own recollection.
+"The case has been fully tried, and I have not attempted to make any epi-tome of the evidence.
+If in any alu-sion I have made to the facts my state-ment does not agree with your recol-lection, you should take your own recollection.

+recollection.
 "It is the duty of each juror to con-sider the evidence, all the pertinent statements of counsel and the sugges-tions of your fellow-jurors.
-"I have endeavored faithfully te guard the rights of the defendant as well as the rights of the people in the many rulings I have had to make, and I have tried with clearness and fairness to instruct you in the law.
+"I have endeavored failhfully to guard the rights of the defendant as well as the rights of the people in the many rulings I have had to make, and i have right clearness and forecast well as the rights of the people in the many rulings I have had to make, and I have tried with clearness and fairness to instruct you in the law.
 "The facts must carefully be weighed.
 Remember the oaths you took 'to well and truly try' this issue.
-Weigh the evidence carefully, consider it and discuss it and return your ver-dict according to your oaths."
-Justice Flizgerald supplemented his charge by again clearly defining the leard definition of reasonable doubt and saying no man should vote for a verdict as long as a reasonable doubt existed in his mind.
+Weigh the evidence carefully, consider it and discuss it and return your ver-diet according to your oaths."
+Jusdoe Fitzgerald supplemented his charge by again clearly defining the legal definition of reasonable doubt existed in his mind.
 He did this by request of Mr. Jerome.
-The defense also requested a special charge on sev-eral points, but Justice Flizgerald said that he had practically dwelf on all of them, with the exception of a few on which he declined to say anything.
-He granied the defense an exception to his ruling.
-The jury then retired, at 5.11 p. m.
-Under the statutes of New York.mur-der in the first degree is punishable with death; murder in the second de-
+The defense also requested a special charge on sev-eral points, out Justice Fitzgerald said that he had practically dwelt on all of them, with the exception of a few on which he declined to say anything.
+He granted the defense an exception to his ruling.
+The jury then retired, at 5:17 p. m.
+Under the statutes of New York,mur-der in the first degree is punishable